GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-runtime-caching/index.md

 </figure>

-In the __Cache Storage__ panel of the __Application__ tab in DevTools, you should now see a new cache named `wiki-api` that contains the Wikipedia article:
+In the __Cache Storage__ panel of the __Application__ tab in DevTools, you should now see a new cache named `wiki-articles` that contains the Wikipedia
+article:

 <figure class="w-figure w-figure--center">
   <img class="w-screenshot" src="./wiki-api-cache.png" alt="A screenshot